danirus/django-comments-xtd/docs/usecases/only-signed-in-can-comment.rst

        }

 Now restart the runserver command and see that registered users can comment without issues.
-However visitors get the HTTP-400 page (Bad Request).
+However visitors however get the HTTP-400 page (Bad Request).

 One last customization has to be done to prevent the HTTP-400 Bad Request.
 We have to edit the ``templates/quotes/quote_detail.html`` file and be sure